Contact

 Maritime | 253

 Maritime|253 will be a regional skills center for career and technical education.
 While Tacoma Public Schools will operate Maritime|253, high school students from districts across Pierce County will have the opportunity to enroll in courses and access career-focused programming.
 Courses will be offered at no cost to students.
+Educational focus areas are skilled and technical trades, transportation and logistics, technology and innovation, and sustainability.

 Located in the heart of an original spuyaləpabš village site, the Port recognizes the historical and cultural significance of the project area and is committed to continued consultation and coordination with the Puyallup Tribe of Indians.
 Extensive cultural resource testing and environmental protection efforts will continue in order to protect tribal history.